“Never do anything to attract enemy fire – It annoys those around you.”

 This one is mounted 1/4 wavelength from the main tree trunk.
 I stapled a vertical, 1/4 wavelength wire to the trunk to act as a reflector element, thus producing a cardioid pattern.
 Oriented away from the local airport it produces some gain towards the airport and it gives good results.

 UPDATE: A new, multi kilowatt FM broadcast station KLVS just set up operation on 107.300 mc.
 It is about 6 miles away and it completely overloads that little preamp generating intermodulation products.
 I now hear that FM station all over the VHF aircraft band; what to do?

 I put some transmission line theory into practice by installing a quarter wave length open-ended coax stub right at the antenna base (upstream of the preamp.)
 Correcting for the line 0.66 Velocity Factor.
-Theory says this will present a “short circuit” at the antenna base to (only) 107.300 mc signals before they hit the preamp.
+Theory says this will present a “short circuit” at the antenna base-shield connection to (only) 107.300 mc signals before they hit the preamp.

 The RG-58C/U coax stub exits the rain cap and extends away from the antenna.
 Some quick work with an antenna analyzer made easy work of cutting the stub to the correct length.
 I reinstalled the antenna; the stub completely eliminated the problem caused by that overload condition.
 Presto, Theory becomes practice.
 The squirrels still like eating the PVC rain cap.